ton-community/ton-docs/docs/participate/nodes/node-types.md

 # TON Node Types

 **Blockchain node** is a device, usually a computer, that runs the TON blockchain's software - and therefore, participates in the blockchain operation.
-In general, nodes ensure decentralisation of the TON network.
+In general, nodes ensure decentralization of the TON network.

 Nodes perform different functions within the TON protocol:

-- **Full** and **archive nodes** maintain the blockchain block and transaction history, enable users and client applications to look for blocks and transactions, as well as to send new transations into the blockchain;
+- **Full** and **archive nodes** maintain the blockchain block and transaction history, enable users and client applications to look for blocks and transactions, as well as to send new transactions into the blockchain;
 - **Validator nodes** verify transactions ensuring the blockchain security.

 Below, you will find more detailed information about each of these node types, as well as about interaction of full and archive nodes with client applications.